 Who can use CCI clearances?

-To get a licence, you must:
+To obtain a CCI licence, you need to:

-- Have Authorised Economic Operator (AEO) certification.
+- Possess an Authorised Economic Operator (AEO) certification.

-- Be using digitalisation in your customs processed.
+- Utilise digitalisation in your customs processes.

 More digitalisation on the horizon